crypto-org-chain/chain-docs/docs/wallets/desktop_wallet.md

         <img src="./assets/desktop_wallet/7.png" />

 ### 7.1 - Connect to DApp
-On any DApps you’re going to play with, always look for the connect button and choose *Metamask*.
+On any DApps you’re going to play with, always look for the connect button and choose "**Metamask**".
         <img src="./assets/desktop_wallet/7-1-1.png" />

 Once you see your currently selected wallet address on Desktop Wallet appears, you’re successfully connected to the DApp.
         <img src="./assets/desktop_wallet/7-1-2.png" />